wcember/HackerNews-API/Readme.md

 # HackernNewsWrapper #

 ## Overview ##
-HackerNewsWrapper is a Node.js wrapper for accessing the official [Hacker News API v0](https://github.com/HackerNews/API).
+HackerNewsWrapper is a Node.js wrapper for accessing v0 of the official [Hacker News API](https://github.com/HackerNews/API).

 ## Installation ##